Ritaprava95/Invoice_Processing/README.md

 # Invoice_Processing
-Object detection in an invoice and get entities
+Object detection in an invoice and get entities using deep learning